jmyung/heptio-using-sh/README.md

-# How to standup pacific.cluster.cnct.io (Cluster Specification Repository)
+# How to standup Cluster using Heptio CFT

-This is necessary instructions and code necessary to recreate `pacific` for the first time must be checked in there
+This is necessary instructions about How to standup Cluster using Heptio CFT

 ## **Instruction**

-> ### Setup In AWS

 ### **STEP 1 - Bring up Cluster with Heptio's Cloudformation template**